TeamKillerX/akenoai-lib/README.md

 response_get = BaseDev(None).obj(results) or {}
 print(response_get.response)
 ```
-- If you can read this without getting a headache, congrats You're in extreme mode
+- If you can read this without getting a headache, congrats, You're in Extreme Mode.
+This indicates that advanced debugging features and additional details are enabled for expert users.

 ---